Valvular heart disease in elderly adults

 The diagnosis and management of valvular heart disease in elderly adults has been affected by the dramatic increase in life expectancy that began in the last half of the 20th century.
 In the United States, for example, the number of persons aged 80 years or older is expected to increase from 6.9 million in 1990 to approximately 25 million by the year 2050 .
 As a result, degenerative valve disease is likely to become an increasing problem.
 Furthermore, the prevalence of valvular disease is increasing with age, with more than one in eight people age 75 and older having moderate or severe valve disease .

 Fortunately, there have been major advances in cardiac surgery, which affect the consideration of surgical treatment in elderly patients who in the past may not have been surgical candidates.
 Among patients who survive the surgery and perioperative period, the level of function and quality of life and, in some studies, survival are the same as in a general population of age-matched subjects [3-5].
 As a result, the classic view that surgery should be considered only for elderly patients in excellent general condition is being challenged as higher success rates are obtained in patients with comorbidities that are not serious or, if uncontrolled, not overwhelming .
 Additionally, development of percutaneous valvular interventions will further increase therapeutic choices for elderly adults.
 Indeed, the success of transcatheter aortic valve replacement (TAVR) has spurred active development efforts for mitral and tricuspid valve disease [7,8].
-(See "Transcatheter aortic valve replacement".)
+(See "Transcatheter aortic valve replacement: Indications and periprocedural management".)